-I went into a coma at the exact time that Betty Page went into a coma.
-I survived and she didn’t.
+I went into a coma at the exact time Betty Page, the famous American pin-up model, went into a coma.
+I survived, but she didn’t.

 My car accident happened August 14, 2008.

 Okay.
-So, I drove my kids on the 40 and I had a seizure and I fainted.
+So, while driving along I-40 with my daughters in the car I had a seizure and I fainted.
 The date?
 August 14, 2011.

-But, I been having seizures even since my damage brain went in a stroke.
+But, I had been having seizures ever since my stroke.

-December 3, 2008, I had a catastrophic massive stroke which led to aphasia: my damaged brain couldn’t cope with speech and with grammatical of sentence building.
+On December 3, 2008, I had a catastrophic massive stroke which led to aphasia; my damaged brain couldn’t cope with grammar, structuring sentences, and speech.

-Around 2010, I questioned my half-paralyzed body and my damaged brain, and started AlonTree Company.
+Around 2010, I questioned my half-paralyzed body and my damaged brain and started AlonTree Company.
 At the time, I was the only patient and the only employee.
-I learned a great deal by “fixing” my affective extensive muscle groups and my extensive brain’s neurons with the benefits of neuroplasticity.
+I learned a great deal about “fixing” my affected muscle groups and my brain’s neurons through neuroplasticity.

-I believe that I need to exercise concentrically inside using our AlonTree products, and exercise outside by walking, climbing, biking or whatever.
+I believe I need to exercise concentrically inside using our AlonTree products and exercise outside by walking, climbing, and biking.

-I believe that I need to hear my aching joints and aching muscle groups chorusing (or pleading) with me.
-Not with my PT or with my OT.
-Not with my doctor.
-And, certainty, NOT with my insurance company’s bureaucrats.
+Exercising fast or slow, alone or with others.
+I need to hear my aching joints and muscle groups chorusing (or pleading) with me.
+Not with my physical therapist, occupational therapist, or doctor.
+And, certainty, NOT with my insurance company.

-My chippy, bright, smart & seriously funny employees are filling up my arts & crafts bungalow.
+My cheery, bright, smart and seriously funny employees are filling up my arts and crafts bungalow.